 - exposure to loud noises or certain drugs

-It may also be a natural outcome of aging.
+Hearing changes can be a natural outcome of aging.
 Some causes are reversible, like wax buildup in the ear canal or ear infections with fluid buildup.
-Some are irreversible, like those due to mechanical problems within the ear itself.
+Some are irreversible, like those due to problems with the function of the ear itself.

 In addition to head or ear injuries or the presence of a foreign body in the ear, the following medical conditions can result in hearing loss on one side:

-- labyrinthitis, which causes the inner ear apparatus to become swollen and irritated
+- labyrinthitis: a disorder that causes the inner ear apparatus to become swollen and irritated

-- Meniere’s disease, which affects the inner ear and eventually leads to deafness
+- Meniere’s disease: a disorder that affects the inner ear and eventually leads to deafness

-- neurofibromatosis type 2 — an inherited disease in which noncancerous growths appear on the auditory nerve, which carries information from the inner ear to the brain
+- neurofibromatosis type 2: an inherited disease that causes noncancerous growths to appear on the auditory nerve

-- otitis media with effusion — infection with thick or sticky fluid behind the eardrum
+- otitis media with effusion: an infection with thick or sticky fluid behind the eardrum

 Hearing loss in one ear may also be the result of prescription medications like: